reqshark/nanomsg.iojs/readme.markdown

 *(String)*: Indicates what type of socket you have.

-### socket.close()

-*(Function)*: Closes the socket.
-Any buffered inbound messages that were not yet received by the application will be discarded.
-The nanomsg library will try to deliver any outstanding outbound messages for the time specified by `linger`.

 ### socket.shutdown(address)

 *(Function, param: String)*: Removes an endpoint established  by calls to `bind()` or `connect()`.
 The nanomsg library will try to deliver any outstanding outbound messages to the endpoint for the time specified by `linger`.